AyoSal/apigee-hybrid-on-aws/README.md

 ## Disclaimer
-This is not an Officially Supported Google Product!
+This tool is open-source software.
+It is not an officially supported Google product.
+It is not a part of Apigee, or any other officially supported Google Product.